- September 14, 2020

-- UOB executed an omni-channel client relationship model which helped maintain its 20% market share in retail deposits and loan products
+- UOB bolstered its 20% market share in retail deposits and loan products despite stiff competition

-- UOB’s products received high net promoter scores in the BankQuality survey and rankings
+- Its products received high net promoter scores in the BankQuality survey and rankings

-In this year’s assessment of Best Retail Bank in Singapore based on the evaluation scorecard, UOB emerged as the top retail bank for its strong performance in digital journey, customer experience and people development.
+In this year’s assessment of Best Retail Bank in Singapore based on the evaluation scorecard, UOB emerged as the top retail bank for its sustaining its key market position and strong performance in digital journey and customer experience.

-UOB executed an omni-channel client relationship model which helped maintain its 20% market share in retail deposits and loan products
+Brand and Sales: UOB bolstered its 20% market share in retail deposits and loan products despite stiff competition